Wonderful Keto pudding! Yes, no fancy-schmancy ancient Greek-inspired name this time! Just Wonderful Keto Pudding.

 - 16 halves pecans optional for decoration

 - Using an electric mixer beat the yolks with Ceylon cinnamon and ground vanilla until you get a nice emulsion.
 Add melted coconut oil and keep mixing.

-- This step you can prepare in advance or prepare it while the pudding is cooling.
+- This step you can prepare in advance or prepare while the pudding is cooling.
 Blend 80g of raspberries into a puree.
-Place this pure on top the pudding and decorate with pecan halves.
+Place this pure on top of the pudding and decorate with pecan halves.